SMS Marketing Guide

 We'll be at the Eastside Night Market this Saturday 5–10pm — biggest menu we've ever done for a single event.
 Come say hi!

-New Menu Alert
+8. New Menu Item Launch

 125 chars · 1 SMS segment